 There have been problems in the past with students who did not apply for their visa in time and were days late in arriving at the Castle.
 If you are required to apply for a visa before departing for the UK, it is in your best interest to start the application process promptly.

 Do I need a visa to study in the UK?
 The answer depends on your citizenship, your place of residency, the length of your stay at the Castle, and any plans you may have to extend your stay in the UK.

-Many students who study at the Castle for less than 6 months are able to enter the United Kingdom as a student visitor.
-If you are eligible to enter the UK as a student visitor, you are not required to apply in advance of your arrival in the UK; you will receive entry clearance at your port of entry.
+Students on a Canadian, USA, UK, or EU passport who study at the Castle for less than 6 months are able to enter the United Kingdom as a student visitor and are not required to apply for a visa before travel.
 To demonstrate that you have been accepted on a course of study at an educational establishment that is on the Register of Education and Training Providers, the BISC will issue you a Letter of Attendance (LOA) prior to your departure to the UK.
 You will be required to present your LOA at customs control upon arrival in the UK, so make sure that it is not packed in your checked luggage!
 You should keep your LOA tucked inside your passport and have these items on your person at all times when travelling.

 If you will be studying at the Castle for a period greater than 6 months, unless you are able to travel under a valid passport issued by an EU member country, you will be required to obtain a Tier 4 Student Visa before arriving in the UK.

 General guidance for the Tier 4: Please see the (General) Student and (Child) Student visa application process

 The BISC will issue you an official Confirmation of Acceptance for Studies (CAS) which you will be required to submit in support of your visa application.
 You must wait to receive this confirmation from the BISC before submitting your visa application.
 Please do not submit your admission letter from Queen’s University in lieu of your CAS; if you do so, your visa application will be refused.